 The springs are famous since Roman times, when they were called Aquae Thiblitanae, after the nearby city Thibilis.
 They installed bathing facilities which can still be used today.
 The Arabic name comes from a local legend.

 Once a man married his sister.
 As the incestuous couple and the wedding procession moved up the valley, a curse caused the skies to darken.
 The entire wedding party was struck with lightning and turned to stone.
 The celebratory robes are the reason for the billowing shapes of the rimstone.

-There are 10 different springs along the valley. the hottest spring is 98°C hot and is used to boil eggs.
-All springs together have a production of 1,650 l/s or 100,000 l/min.
+There are 10 different springs along the valley.
+The hottest spring is 98 °C hot and is used to boil eggs.
+All springs together have a yield of 1,650 l/s or 100,000 l/min.
 The high content of limestone and iron is thought to be therapeutic for rheumatism and arthritis.